 If ISACA GWDC cancels the event, all registrants will be notified as soon as possible through email at the email address provided during registration.
 Full refunds will be provided.

-Earn up to 24 Continuing Professional Education (CPE) credits in the area of Information Technology.
-The ISACA® Greater Washington, D.C. is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
+Earn up to 5 Continuing Professional Education (CPE) credit in the area of Information Technology.
+The ISACA® Greater Washington, D.C.
+Chapter is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.NASBARegistry.org.
+Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.NASBARegistry.org

 CPE Distribution and Evaluation Survey

 CPEs will be distributed via e-mail along with the event evaluation survey after the completion of the event.
-Attendees must be present the full day and respond to polling questions to receive full CPE credit.
+Attendees must be present for the full event to receive full CPE credit.